rht-labs/sre-enablement-content/docs/2-pet-battle-on-prod/1-pet-battle-installation.md

 **TODO** make the outputs less black and white :(

-Now let's install PetBattle in our production cluster.
+Now let's install PetBattle into the cluster.
 The development team did a good job to create `Helm charts` for  PetBattle components.
+This will give us a good understanding of the application and its components.

 ```bash
 helm repo add petbattle https://petbattle.github.io/helm-charts